tokio-rs/tokio-uring/DESIGN.md

 ### Load-balancing spawn function

-The tokio-uring crate omits a spawn function that balances tasks across tasks, leaving this to future work.
+The tokio-uring crate omits a spawn function that balances tasks across threads, leaving this to future work.
 Instead, the application should manage its load balancing.
 While there are a few common balancing strategies, such as round-robin, randomized, and power of two choices, there is no one-size-fits-all